bcdavasconcelos/DEVONthink-3/Applescripts/Filter tabs in think windows (for Alfred Workflow).md

 		set CompleteString to "{\"items\": [" & return & theStrings & "]}" -- adding the beggining and end of the string set CompleteString to my replaceText(CompleteString, "," & return & "]}", return & "]}") -- removal of the very last comma
+		set CompleteString to my replaceText(CompleteString, "in document window", "IN DOC WINDOW") set CompleteString to my replaceText(CompleteString, "viewer", "vi")

 		return CompleteString

 	end tell -- and everyone lived happily ever after